Keith Holyoake: Second premiership

-The National government was humiliated in early 1970 in a disastrous by-election.
-Having already received the customary Companion of Honour, Holyoake was knighted as a Knight Grand Cross of the Order of St Michael and St George in the 1970 Queen's Birthday Honours.
+The National government was humiliated in early 1970 in a disastrous by-election for the once-safe National seat of Marlborough, triggered by the death of longtime minister Tom Shand.
+Having already received the customary appointment as Member of the Order of the Companions of Honour, Holyoake was knighted as a Knight Grand Cross of the Order of St Michael and St George in the 1970 Queen's Birthday Honours.
 Political commentators speculated about when Holyoake would retire, and by the early 1970s his closest allies, including Jack Marshall, were privately encouraging him to step down.
-The government was perceived as careworn—two of its strongest ministers had died, and the party caucus was increasingly divided.
-After more than a decade in power, Holyoake's dogged conservatism appeared out of touch with an increasingly liberal society.
-However, it was not until 1972 that he resigned to ease the succession for Marshall.
-By then he had become the senior statesman of the Commonwealth.
-Holyoake remained in Cabinet as Minister of Foreign Affairs until National lost office at the end of the year.
+The government was increasingly perceived as careworn and unfocused—two of its strongest ministers, Shand and Ralph Hanan, had died in 1969, and the party caucus was increasingly divided.
+After more than a decade in power and almost four decades in Parliament, Holyoake's dogged conservatism appeared out of touch with an increasingly liberal society.
+It was not until 1972, just before a statutory general election, that he finally resigned.
+By then, he had become the senior statesman of the Commonwealth.
+Marshall succeeded him in the ensuing leadership ballot, and Holyoake remained in Cabinet as Minister of Foreign Affairs until National lost office at the end of the year.